amethystlilac/PlumbBuddy-Pages/src/pages/text-guides/casual-download.md

 ### Installing on Mac

-Once it's finished downloading,
+Once PlumbBuddy has finished downloading, find it where it downloaded.
+If it's still in a .zip folder, you need to unzip it.

+Then drag it into your applications folder and wait for it to finish installing.

-Once PlumbBuddy has finished installing, move on to [Starting PlumbBuddy for the First time](https://plumbbuddy.app/text-guides/casual-onboarding).
+Once installation is complete, move on to [PlumbBuddy First Time Setup](https://plumbbuddy.app/text-guides/casual-onboarding).